SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

   - Each sentence retains start/end character offsets relative to the original text.

 3. **Sentence-level iteration**
   - Each sentence is processed independently
   - The sentence text is lowercased for case-insensitive matching
   - Original sentence text is preserved for span reconstruction and output

 4. **Concept-level pattern matching**
   - For each sentence, all intervention concepts in `INTERVENTION_PATTERNS` are iterated over
   - Each concept is associated with one or more regex patterns representing lexical variants
   - Patterns are applied using `re.finditer()` to identify all non-overlapping matches within the sentence for detection of multiple mentions per concept

 5. **Span extraction and alignment**
   - If a match is found:
     - Start and end indices are obtained relative to the sentence
     - These are converted to section-level character offsets using the sentence start position
       - `global_start = sentence_start + match.start()`
       - `global_end = sentence_start + match.end()`
     - Extract exact text span from the original note

+6. **Exact span deduplication**
+   - A per-sentence `seen_spans()` set is used to track extracted spans
+   - Duplicate matches are removed only if they have identical:
+     - Start index
+     - End index
+     - Concept label

-9. **Entity construction**
+7. **Entity construction**
   - A structured INTERVENTION entity is created containing:
     - Identifiers (note, subject, admission, ICU stay)
     - Extracted span (`entity_text`, `char_start`, `char_end`)
-    - Concept label
+    - Concept label (`concept`)
     - Context (`sentence_text`, `section`)
     - Negation flag = `None` (not applied)
-    - Validation placeholder for downstream transformer
+    - Validation placeholder:
+      - `is_valid` (to be filled by transformer)
+      - `confidence`
+      - Task label: `"intervention_performed"`

-10. **Aggregation and output**
+8. **Aggregation and output**
   - All extracted entities across sentences are collected into a list
   - The final output is a list of structured `INTERVENTION` entities, ready for downstream validation

 ---

-#### 3.3 Validation Metrics and Manual Sample Analysis
+#### 4.3 Validation Metrics and Manual Sample Analysis

-1. System-Level Behaviour — Is It Working as Designed?

-✔ Coverage and triggering
+Validation was performed using `validate_intervention_rules.py` on a random sample of 30 ICU notes.
+The objective was to verify that the rule-based INTERVENTION extraction behaves as designed under realistic conditions, with emphasis on section filtering, recall-oriented candidate generation, concept mapping, redundancy patterns, and span traceability.

+**Validation Logic**

+1. **Sampling**
+  - Random sample of ICU notes from the corpus
+  - Ensures representative variation in structure and content

+2. **Section Extraction**
+  - Notes are parsed into sections
+  - Only 3 target sections (Action, Assessment, Assessment and Plan) are processed for intervention extraction

+3. **Intervention Extraction**
+  - Each target section is processed independently
+  - Pipeline:
+    - Sentence segmentation
+    - Regex-based intervention detection
+    - Span extraction with character offsets
+    - Exact span deduplication (same start, end, concept only)

+4. **Tracking and Metrics**
+  - Section coverage:
+    - Notes with any sections
+    - Notes with target sections
+    - Notes without target sections
+  - Extraction performance:
+    - Notes with target sections but no interventions
+    - Total intervention candidates extracted
+    - Average interventions per note
+  - Concept distribution:
+    - Frequency of each intervention concept across the sample
+  - Redundancy patterns:
+    - Multiple mentions of the same concept within a sentence (tracked, not removed)

+5. **Qualitative Inspection**
+  - Raw outputs printed per note for manual inspection
+  - Enables verification of span accuracy, concept mapping, and negation

+---

+**Key Findings**

+**A. System-level behaviour (coverage and triggering)**

-	•	18 / 30 notes (60%) had target sections → expected for ICU notes (many notes are admin / irrelevant)
+- 18 / 30 notes (60%) contained target sections
-	•	Only 1 / 18 notes (5.6%) had no interventions despite relevant sections
+- Only 1 / 18 notes (5.6%) with target sections produced no interventions

 Interpretation:
-	•	Your rules are not under-sensitive
-	•	You are successfully avoiding the main failure mode: missing candidates

-This is the single most important success criterion at this stage.

-⸻
+- The system reliably triggers when relevant sections are present
+- Near-complete coverage within eligible notes
+- No evidence of systematic under-extraction

+This confirms correct section filtering and sufficient rule coverage.

+---

-✔ Extraction volume
+**B. Extraction volume and density**

-	•	96 interventions total
+- 96 total interventions extracted
-	•	~5.3 per note
+- Mean ≈ 5.3 interventions per note

-This is clinically realistic density for ICU documentation.

-Conclusion:
-	•	Not under-extracting
-	•	Not exploding uncontrollably

-⸻

-2. What Worked Well (High-Value Signals)

-A. Strong ICU-relevant concept coverage

-Your top concepts:
-	•	BLOOD_PRODUCT (14)
-	•	SEDATION (14)
-	•	AIRWAY_MANAGEMENT (13)
-	•	FLUID_THERAPY (11)

-These are exactly the dominant ICU intervention domains.

-This confirms:
-	•	Your concept set is well chosen
-	•	You are not missing major ICU intervention classes

-⸻

-B. Good abbreviation capture (critical success)

-Examples:
-	•	NC → oxygen
-	•	IVF, NS → fluids
-	•	PRBC, FFP → blood
-	•	Vanc, abx → antibiotics
-	•	NGT → procedure

-These are high-value ICU shorthand terms that many systems miss.

-⸻

-C. Correct multi-signal capture (desired redundancy)

-Example (NOTE 4):

-sedated + Propofol + sedation

-Example (NOTE 1):

-PRBCs + FFP + PRBCs

-This is not an error — it is:

-multiple surface forms reinforcing the same clinical intervention

-This is exactly why you DO NOT deduplicate at rule stage

-⸻

-D. Good real-world examples (use these)

-Example 1 — Ideal fluid + blood capture

-NOTE 1:

-IVF
-NS
-PRBCs
-FFP

-→ Shows:
-	•	Abbreviation handling
-	•	Multiple intervention types in one sentence
-	•	Correct concept mapping

-⸻

-Example 2 — Sedation stack (very realistic ICU)

-NOTE 4:

-sedated
-Propofol
-sedation

-→ Shows:
-	•	Drug + state + concept
-	•	Perfect example of why deduplication is wrong here

-⸻

-Example 3 — Mixed intervention types

-NOTE 3:

-metoprolol
-intubation
-NC
-FFP
-IVF
-abx
-arterial line

-→ Demonstrates:
-	•	Cross-domain extraction (cardio, airway, fluids, infection, procedures)
-	•	Good breadth

-⸻

-3. Issues Identified (Important)

-These are real—but must be judged against your pipeline philosophy.

-⸻

-Issue 1 — Duplicate concepts within sentence

-Example:

-NGT ×4
-PRBC ×2
-neo ×2

-Cause:
-	•	Same pattern matched multiple times
-	•	Or multiple mentions in text

-Is this acceptable?

-✔ YES — at rule stage

-Because:
-	•	You are extracting mentions, not concepts
-	•	Deduplication is a semantic decision, not lexical

 Interpretation:

-This validates your earlier decision:

-“Do not deduplicate interventions at rule stage”

-⸻

-Issue 2 — Weak false positives (context errors)

-Example (NOTE 2):

-sedation → but context = "previous sedation"

-Example:

-Intubation → hypothetical / plan

-Cause:
-	•	No temporality / intent modelling

-Is this acceptable?

-✔ YES — by design

-This is exactly:

-Transformer’s job (validation layer)

-⸻

-Issue 3 — Synonym duplication

-Example:

-ASA + Aspirin

-Cause:
-	•	Same drug, different forms

-Is this acceptable?

-✔ YES

-Because:
-	•	They are distinct spans
-	•	You preserve provenance

-⸻

-Issue 4 — Missing some interventions (minor recall gaps)

-Examples:
+- Extraction density is clinically realistic for ICU notes
-	•	No capture of:
+- No evidence of:
-	•	albumin
-	•	octreotide
-	•	protonix
-	•	sucralfate
+  - Under-extraction (missed signal)
+  - Uncontrolled over-generation

+This indicates appropriate balance between recall and constraint.

+---

+**C. Concept coverage and distribution**

+Top concepts:

+- `BLOOD_PRODUCT` (14)
+- `SEDATION` (14)
+- `AIRWAY_MANAGEMENT` (13)
+- `FLUID_THERAPY` (11)

 Interpretation:
-	•	These are second-order drugs
-	•	Not core ICU interventions

-Is this a problem?

-✖ NO (for now)

-Your system correctly prioritises:
-	•	high-frequency
-	•	high-impact interventions

-⸻

-Issue 5 — Slight under-capture of oxygen modalities

-Example:
-	•	“face tent”, “humidified O2” not captured

-This is the only genuine recall gap worth fixing

-⸻

-4. Concept Distribution — Is It Balanced?

-Yes.

-No single concept dominates excessively.
-	•	Blood + sedation + airway → expected ICU triad
-	•	Long tail present → good generalisation

-No evidence of:
-	•	Concept explosion
-	•	Missing major category

-⸻

-5. Key Design Validation

-This output strongly confirms your architecture is correct:

-✔ Rule layer is doing:
-	•	Broad capture
-	•	High recall
-	•	Span-accurate extraction

-✔ NOT doing:
-	•	Deduplication
-	•	Context reasoning
-	•	Clinical interpretation

-Which is exactly what you designed.

-⸻

-6. Final Verdict

-Is the system working?

-✔ Yes — correctly and as intended

-Are the “issues” actual problems?

-Mostly no — they are:
-	•	Expected
-	•	Designed-for behaviour

-Do NOT:
-	•	Add deduplication
-	•	Add context logic
-	•	Reduce duplicates

-7. Bottom Line (Critical)

-What you are seeing is:

-A correct high-recall lexical extractor producing noisy but rich candidates

-That is exactly what a hybrid pipeline requires.

-If this looked “clean”, it would actually mean:
-→ your system is too restrictive and losing recall
+- Core ICU intervention domains are strongly represented
+- Distribution aligns with expected clinical priorities
+- No dominant concept imbalance or missing major category

+---

+**D. Robust abbreviation and shorthand handling**

+Frequent successful matches include:

+- `NC` → oxygen therapy
+- `IVF`, `NS` → fluid therapy
+- `PRBC`, `FFP` → blood products
+- `Vanc`, `abx` → antibiotics
+- `NGT` → procedures

+Interpretation:

+- High-frequency ICU shorthand is consistently captured
+- Supports robustness in real-world, non-standardised text

+---

+**E. Multi-signal capture (intended redundancy)**

+Observed patterns:

+- Multiple surface forms mapping to the same concept within a sentence
+  - e.g. sedation-related terms (`sedated`, `Propofol`, `sedation`)
+  - e.g. blood products (`PRBC`, `FFP`, repeated mentions)

+Interpretation:

+- Reflects true clinical documentation patterns
+- Confirms correct design choice:
+  - No concept-level deduplication
+  - Preservation of all lexical signals

+---

+**F. Representative extraction examples**

+Examples across notes show simultaneous capture of:

+- Airway (e.g. intubation)
+- Fluids and blood products
+- Antibiotics
+- Cardiovascular drugs
+- Procedures (e.g. arterial line, NGT)

+Interpretation:

+- The system generalises across intervention categories within single notes
+- Demonstrates breadth rather than narrow pattern matching

+---

+**G. Redundancy patterns (validated design choice)**

+Observed:

+- Multiple matches of the same concept within a sentence
+- Examples include repeated mentions of:
+  - Blood products
+  - Sedation
+  - Procedures (e.g. NGT ×4)
+  - Vasopressors (e.g. repeated “neo”)

+Interpretation:

+- Arises from:
+  - Repeated mentions in text
+  - Distinct spans referring to similar concepts
+- This is consistent with span-level extraction

+No evidence that redundancy reflects erroneous matching.

+---

+**H. Contextual false positives (expected behaviour)**

+Observed:

+- Interventions extracted in:
+  - Historical context (e.g. prior sedation)
+  - Planned or hypothetical contexts

+Interpretation:

+- No modelling of temporality or intent at rule stage
+- These are expected outputs under recall-first design
+- Downstream validation is responsible for contextual filtering

+---

+**I. Synonym and lexical variation preservation**

+Observed:

+- Multiple lexical variants for the same intervention:
+  - e.g. `ASA`, `Aspirin`, `Heparin`
+  - e.g. drug + class-level terms (e.g. `Propofol` and `sedation`)

+Interpretation:

+- Distinct spans are preserved intentionally
+- Maintains traceability and maximises downstream signal

+---

+**J. Minor recall gaps**

+Observed:

+- Regex patterns miss lower-frequency drugs (e.g. albumin, octreotide)
+- Regex patterns miss certain oxygen delivery modalities (e.g. “face tent”, “humidified O2”)

+Interpretation:

+- Drug omissions are non-critical and low-frequency
+- Oxygen modality coverage represents a narrow but identifiable gap

+No evidence of systemic recall failure.

+---

+**Overall design validation**

+- High-recall candidate generation achieved
+- Span-level extraction is consistent and accurate
+- Concept mapping aligns with ICU clinical structure
+- Observed redundancy and noise are expected properties of the design

+The system is functioning as intended for a rule-based candidate generation layer.

+---

+### 5. COMPLICATION Extraction

+Rule-based complication extraction identifies documented adverse events and complications using deterministic, concept-level regex patterns for broad candidate generation

+---

+#### 5.1 Extraction Decisions

+---

+#### 5.2 Workflow Implementation

+All code logic is implemented in `complication_rules.py`, which defines the functions `extract_complications()`.
+The main function `extract_complications()` applies the extraction across all sentences in the target sections of a note.

+**Workflow**

+---

+#### 5.3 Validation Metrics and Manual Sample Analysis

+Validation was performed using `validate_complication_rules.py` on a random sample of 30 ICU notes.
+The objective was to verify that the rule-based COMPLICATION extraction behaves as designed under realistic conditions, focusing on section filtering, extraction behaviour, concept mapping, and span alignment.

+**Validation Logic**

+---

+**Key Findings**

+---